Information for Families Who Have Experienced Police Violence (from our Family to Yours)

 Do talk to the media.
 If you’re ready to make it your job to negotiate information as currency to get what you want.
 Get to know news people and reporters personally.
 Have family members write letters to publications at different times to influence what they print in letters to the editors.
 Watch-dog everything and correct erroneous information.
 Counter any negative press by speaking out using key words repetitively so they can’t edit a sound bite without a pertinent point being made.
 Use the local liberal paper to rouse the interest of the larger, more conservative paper.
 Go on radio and do interviews.

-- Track the “Chain of Evidence” because the police won’t do it.
+- Track the “Chain of Evidence” because the burden of proof is on you, the person/people bringing the lawsuit.
+Police don’t have to do it.
 Call the police auditor and ask for a police liaison to handle your requests and calls directly.
-When police kill or injure a community member, no one is going to investigate this as a criminal case.
-PNWFC Family Members have experienced that police don’t take fingerprints; police have moved or planted evidence; and they lose evidence, like reports or “malfunctions” in the audio and video of their body and vehicle cameras.
+When police kill or injure a community member, no one is likely to investigate this as a criminal case.
+PNWFC Family Members have experienced that: police don’t take fingerprints; police have moved or planted evidence; and they lose evidence, like reports or “malfunctions” in the audio and video of their body and vehicle cameras.
 It’s up to you to ask for reports.
 Call everyday until you get a police liaison, then call everyday until you get what’s available.

 Interview and record any neighbors or witnesses yourself, being sure to get a close to exact timeline.
 (One of our Family Members got pictures of neighbors texts to each other about the shooting).
 Memories fade and change with time and media coverage.
 Ask them for videos if they have them.